amarjeetkhera/Fake-News-Detector-and-Explainer/README.md

 -   Synthetic fake news generation using `faker` and the Mistral API.
 -   [Mention any other augmentation techniques used, e.g., back-translation, synonym replacement]

-## 🚀 Objectives

--   Develop a high-accuracy model to distinguish between real and fake news articles.
--   Integrate the Mistral API to generate human-readable explanations for the model's predictions, enhancing transparency and user trust.
--   Implement an active learning mechanism that leverages the LLM's explanations to refine the model's accuracy.
--   Deploy the model as a user-friendly web application, making it accessible to a wide audience.

 ## 📊 Key Features

--   **Advanced Text Preprocessing:** Techniques like tokenization, stop-word removal, and vectorization (TF-IDF, word embeddings) to prepare the text data for model training.
 -   **LSTM-Based Model:** Utilizes Long Short-Term Memory networks to capture the sequential nature of text and improve classification accuracy.
 -   **LLM Integration:** Leverages the Mistral API to generate insightful explanations for the model's predictions.
 -   **Active Learning Loop:** Implements a feedback loop that uses discrepancies between model predictions and LLM explanations to retrain and improve the model.